speak like a local with these handy apps

 Babbel offers a series of different apps that let you learn many different languages including Spanish, French, German, Italian, Portuguese, Dutch, and more.
 Much like Duolingo, Babbel uses a combination of repetition, completing phrases, and repeating back phrases.
 You can set custom learning goals as well so you can stay on track.
 All your progress will also be synced between iPhone, iPad, and on the web so you can pick up where you left off from anywhere.
 To use Babbel to its full potential, you’ll need a subscription which starts at around $11 a month for each language.

-The Living Language series by Random House offers many apps covering oodles of languages spanning from Italian and English to Hindi and Korean.
+Living Language offers many apps covering oodles of languages spanning from Italian and English to Hindi and Korean.
 All courses have the same interface and the priority lies in completing sentences, learning new words, and testing your skills periodically.
 What users love about the Living Language series is that you can purchase a full course or individual sections.
 This is fantastic for those who know the basics of a language you can bypass introductory courses.

 If you’re just brushing up on a language or want more control over what you’re paying for, the Living Language series of apps is a great choice.